Miami Pedestrian Accident Lawyers

 - Failing to compensate for wet roadways or poor visibility

 - Refusing to yield to pedestrians at crosswalks

-When motorists violate traffic safety laws or otherwise fail to observe safe driving practices, the driver can be liable for damages.
-However, some pedestrian accidents occur because of the failure of municipalities, counties, or the State of Florida to provide safe roads that adequately protect pedestrians.
-If an unsafe crossing or another roadway defect contributes to a pedestrian accident, the public entity responsible for the design, construction, and maintenance of the roadway might share liability with a negligent driver.
-Our law firm carefully investigates the potential liability of public entities especially when the at-fault driver has no insurance or insufficient coverage.
+When motorists violate traffic safety laws or otherwise fail to observe safe driving practices, they can be liable for damages.
+However, some pedestrian accidents occur because of the failure of municipalities, counties, or the state of Florida to provide safe roads that adequately protect pedestrians.
+If an unsafe crossing or another roadway defect contributes to a pedestrian accident, the public entity responsible for the design, construction, and/or maintenance of the roadway might share liability with a negligent driver.
+At Greenberg, Stone & Urbano, we carefully investigate the potential liability of public entities, especially when the at-fault driver has no insurance or insufficient coverage.

-Because we are committed to identifying all potential insurance sources to satisfy a judgment or settlement, we also explore the liability of other parties who might be responsible for a pedestrian accident, such as the following:
+Because we are committed to identifying all potential insurance sources to satisfy a judgment or settlement, we also explore the liability of other parties who might be responsible for a pedestrian accident, such as: